tri47/food-blog-AI-writer/README.md

 > A beautiful breakfast dish for the weather.
 Don’t get me started on the potato fried chicken in blue jeans @bishopsgatemarket #melbournefood #melbournefoodblogger #melhotornot

+Somehow the "burger" prompt makes the AI think "fried chicken"!